Tap into alternative sources of revenue for demand side flexibility.Find out more

 DSR can help you access a range of benefits, from significantly reducing peak non-commodity charges to earning revenue by participating in National Grid balancing services.

-With Energy HQ, you can also generate additional value for these operations by selling back unused volume at peak market prices through the day ahead and within day markets.
-Think these market names have changed
+With Energy HQ, you can also generate additional value for these operations by selling back unused volume at peak market prices through the Day Ahead and Within Day markets.

 In addition, if you are using your on-site generation/storage assets more regularly, you will increase resilience and be better able to respond when you need them most (for example, in a power cut).